uswds/web-components/CONTRIBUTING.md

 > [!Important]
 > **This repo is currently in beta and is not yet ready for community code contributions.**
 >
 > While the USWDS core team works through big decisions about architecture and style, we ask that you do not submit pull requests.
-We will not be able to review them in a timely manner.
-Instead, we encourage you to contribute by your sharing your ideas, concerns, and questions.
+Instead, we encourage you to contribute by your sharing your ideas, concerns, and questions with the USWDS core team and community.
 >
 > The best way to contribute at this time is to install our beta components in your test environments and let us know how it goes.
 Learn more about how you can provide feedback in the [submitting an issue](#submitting-an-issue) and [starting a discussion](#starting-a-discussion) sections below.